-- An estimated 80,000 new cases of invasive melanoma, an aggressive form of skin cancer, will be diagnosed in the U.S. in 2017, with nearly 10,000 deaths expected to result from the diagnosis.
+- An estimated 106,110 new cases of invasive melanoma (penetrating the dermis or the skin’s 2nd layer) will be diagnosed in the U.S. in 2021, with 7,180 deaths expected to result from the diagnosis.

 - Melanoma accounts for less than 1% of skin cancer cases, but the vast majority of skin cancer deaths.